Wondering how Scary Test Track is and whether or not it’s a good ride for your crew? This quick guide will tell you everything you need to know.

 The 65 mph speeds occur during the speed trial of Test Track, which is at the very end of the ride.
 Your sim car will go through what you think will be a “crash test”, when in reality hidden doors open to the outside and send your car speeding into the speed trial.

 For the majority of the ride, however, you won’t be going that fast.
 And the 65 mph is not an acceleration like Rock ‘n’ Roller Coaster; it’ll take a little longer to reach that speed and sustain it for about 10-15 seconds before slowing back down for the finish line.

 Test Track does not have anything that would be considered a drop.
 Since the ride is based on testing an actual vehicle, these roads tests do not include dropping the car.
 But you will go through many different maneuvers that you won’t find anywhere else.

-These maneuvers include a rough terrain test where the car will bump around on the road, a turning test where you’ll quickly and slowly go through turns, a brake test where you nearly collide with a semi truck, and the speed test which was explained in the last topic.
+These maneuvers include a rough terrain test where the car will bump around on the road, a turning test where you’ll quickly and slowly go through turns, a brake test where you nearly collide with a semi truck, and the speed test which ends the ride.